shrutiware-30/DSA-Together/README.md

 # DSA-Together
-Want to learn data structures and algorithm for finding efficient solutions to problem statements.
+Want to learn data structures and algorithm to write an optimised code that runs faster.

 Name:Shruti Ware
 SE Comp